AREC - Agricultural and Resource Economics

 The use and application of production economics in analysis of firm and policy decisions.
 Production functions, cost functions, multiple product and joint production, and production processes through time.

-AREC422 Econometric Applications in Agricultural and Natural Resource Economics (3 Credits)
+AREC422 Econometric Analysis in Agricultural and Environmental Economics (3 Credits)

 AREC426 Economic Methods and Food Consumption Policy (3 Credits)